ThePieBaker90/On-The-Rim/Classes/Sharpshooter/WIP notes.md

+## Sharpshooter
+* **Stat Changes:**
+* Large increase to dex.
+Medium point buy.
+* **Passives:**
 	* Marksman
   		* +level to hit on first hit roll per turn (if doing levels)
+   	* Steady shot
+		* While Braced, ignore disadvantage from extreme ranges
+ 	* Optimal Range
+ 		* Advantage on targets within upper 10ft of optimal range bracket (that is, 0-10 closer than second range value)
+* **Abilities:**
 	* Designated target
   		* Use an action to mark a target.
 Gets advantage on all attacks against said target.
 Allies get +level to hit against that target as well (higher level ability?
 Limited duration effect?)
-* Steady shot
-	* While Braced, ignore disadvantage from extreme ranges
- * Optimal Range
- 	* Advantage on targets within upper 10ft of optimal range bracket (that is, 0-10 closer than second range value)

-Prolly could use a couple more abilities and stuff Medium bonus to dex, medium point buy
+Prolly could use a couple more abilities and stuff